tatianegercina/FinTech/02-Homework/07-SQL/Instructions/README.md

 * Consider the time period 7:00 a.m. to 9:00 a.m.

-  * What are the top 100 highest transactions during this time period?
+  * What are the 100 highest transactions during this time period?

   * Do you see any fraudulent or anomalous transactions?